NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 However I will branch this code off, remove the skeleton and bone code (as its not needed just to render FK might as well make it faster by removing this, and just directly render line primitives without using the skeleton concept, as their is no bone transforms passed (as transforms are set directly to vertices to define the bone line start/end  verts), then I can add a GUI to this code, and use it as backup FK / BVH Only code.
 In case IK is not done in time.
 I will branch this as a separate project stored locally for now.

-____

-Once bones have been created, we need to update the joints that drive their transform, however as they depend on joints I need to map bones to joints, so when a joint is updated, the bone positions are re-set correctly.
+Once bones have been created, we need to update the joints that drive their transform, however as they depend on joints I need to map bones to joints or store joint idx within bones, so when a joint is updated, the joint's bone positions are re-set correctly.
 If I just update joints and re-build the bone hierarchy it defats the point of trying to separate the bone creation (once only) and bone transform (update only per tick).
+As noted above, a bone start pos is defined by the joint parent, with the end pos been the joint parent + joint offset transform.

 ____